hmalphettes/s3-storage-analyser/README.rst

 ----------
 - Enrich the statistics displayed
 - Enable the S3-API analyser: it is long running but the results are stored by prometheus
+- Document and improve the Prometheus setup: --storage.tsdb.path
 - Setup Grafana and make a dashboard

 License